n00bSec/n00bSec.github.io/_posts/2016-10-11-welcome-to-jekyll.markdown

 If that null byte is removed, the string could potentially never end as far as your program is concerned, and functions that read strings will only stop when they find a null byte.
 C programming can be unsafe like that if you don't take precaution, allowing us in this case to leak data.

 In x86 processes, there's a hardware stack built upon and popped from during runtime that holds our non-static variables.
-Typically the variables in your C program occupy that space from high-to-low, in first-to-last order.
-This means that the way the data struct was built would have our input string highest in memory, our int length right below it, and our flag right underneath both of them.
+Typically the variables in your C program occupy that space from low-to-high, in first-to-last order.
+This means that the way the data struct was built would have our input string lowest in memory, our int length right above it, and our flag right above both of them.

 		base - [base of the stack, some value high in the address space]
-		base-0x04: [50 chars pushed on stack for input]
+		base-0x32: [50 chars pushed on stack for flag]
 		base-0x36: [int variable, probably 4 bytes long in 32-bit proccess]
-		base-0x3a: [50 chars for our flag]
+		base-0x68: [50 chars for our input]

+		<span size="8pt">Notice that this stack may look upside down.
+The base starts high and the top grows into lower addresses spaces..</span>

-It just so happens that strings are read from high to low in memory as well, which means that if scanf were provided a long enough string, it would copy the input we provide through the space of input[], through int length, and even flag[] (but we don't wanna damage what we aim to steal).
+It just so happens that strings are read from low to high in memory as well, which means that if scanf were provided a long enough string, it would copy the input we provide through the space of input[], through int length, and even flag[] (but we don't wanna damage what we aim to steal).

-<h2>Exploitation</h2>
+<h2>Exsploitation</h2>

 Our buffer input has 50 characters worth of space, and our number int would usually have 4.
 To fill this space then, we could fill it with 50-53 bytes of junk, so that we can wipe out the null byte when we fill in the space for the number.